CoffeeIsLife87/Batch-steam-shortcut-creator/ReadMe.md

 fixed not being able to add a game/program that contained an "&" in the path/name

-Now only requires python 3

 ## To Be Done ##

-add proton option for .exe files on linux

 more QA/testing